art22m/S21-UniversityAccessSystem/README.md

 #### *Requirements:*

 -  Use OOP.
 -  Generate some users (at least 1 director, 2 admins, 4 professors, 8 employees, 16 students should exist in the system).
 -  Show diﬀerent examples of system usage in the main function.( For example: Professor Shilov trying to open director cabinet and got no access)
 -  Try to implement the system as real as you can.
 It means users has names, rooms has room numbers, professors have favorite joke.
 You can skip most unnecessary data (like photo), but add at least one to show that the system is real.
 - There should be Readme.md ﬁle in the root folder with the project description, how to run the code, all dependencies installation and versions, maybe other instructions.
+- Blue access level that is lower than green and works only for all lecture rooms, and conference rooms on the ﬁrst ﬂoor (it should be guest level by default).
+- In case of an emergency, all rooms should be opened - available for everybody.
 - Use C++
 - Do not put all code in one ﬁle.
 - The code should be readable, easily modiﬁable, easy extendable.